denzuko/BRICKS_TS-docker/README.md

 ## Roadmap

-* SQL — bricks does not embed a database; data records are simple files.
+* SQL — bricks does not embed a database; only VSAM is supported at thi s time.
-* RACF / Top Secret / LDAP — `auth.Authenticator` is the seam to plug those
-  in later.
-* Distributed CICS features (DPL, ISC/MRO, queued transactions across regions). could be added if real BMS sources need to be imported.